 - Student experiential-learning project: WCE will work with some of our Field Associates in Africa who are also iEARN Country Coordinators who will select teachers who have prior experience in developing an iEARN student-learning project.
 WCE will offer them the following: teachers and students from outside of Africa, Inspire Girls digital Content materials, an on-line tech volunteer, and a stipend if they coach an after school club.
 Currently iEARN has 150 projects posted on their platform.
 Our goal is an iEARN project about technology and empowerment for girls posted on the iEARN platform accessible to any of the 2 million participating iEARN students.
 This includes our developing outreach materials to recruit and orient interested teachers.

-Once these resources are co-developed and field tested, WCE will work to disseminate them through the following avenues: outreach by our Field Associates, our WCE volunteer country Development Officers, and through our network of Partner organizations.
+Once these resources are researched or developed and field tested, WCE will work to disseminate them through the following avenues: outreach by our Field Associates, our WCE volunteer country Development Officers, and through our network of Partner organizations.
 WCE will also make them available through professional development for in-service teachers, training of new teachers at universities, in the computers WCE ships each year, on the global on-line iEARN platform, and via social media and the internet.

 In countries in Africa where WCE has Field Associates we offer Teacher Fellowships and 10% cost reductions for refurbished equipment.
 Info@WorldComputerExchange.org The countries in Africa where we have Field Associates are: Ethiopia, Kenya, Liberia, Mali, North West Nigeria, South West Nigeria, Rwanda, Sierra Leone, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.

 We are also piloting this in Puerto Rico with the University of Puerto Rico Rio Piedras and Computer Science for All – Puerto Rico.

 We have seen some related free on-line STEM courses.